fetchai/agents-aea/docs/protocol.md

 The `fetchai/fipa:0.4.0` protocol also defines a `FipaDialogue` class which specifies the valid reply structure and provides other helper methods to maintain dialogues.

-For examples of the usage of the `fetchai/fipa:0.4.0` protocol check out the <a href="../thermometer-skills-step-by-step" target=_blank> thermometer skill step by step guide</a>.
+For examples of the usage of the `fetchai/fipa:0.4.0` protocol check out the <a href="../generic-skills-step-by-step" target=_blank> generic skills step by step guide</a>.

 ### Fipa dialogue